Last Light

 Step 7 Connect Slack optional

 Talk to Last Light from Slack.
-Uses Socket Mode (WebSocket) — no public URL needed.
+Uses Socket Mode (WebSocket), so no public URL is needed.
 The bot responds to DMs and @mentions in channels, with multi-turn conversation support.

 Create an app at api.slack.com/apps with Socket Mode enabled and bot token scopes for messaging, then add to .env: